rlucente-se-jboss/fdo-aio-demo/README.md

 command:

     curl -s http://YOUR-FDO-SERVER-IP-ADDR-OR-NAME:5000/v2/_catalog | jq

+where YOUR-FDO-SERVER-IP-ADDR-OR-NAME matches the DNS name or IP address of your FDO server.

+If you need to rebuild the container web applications, run the following commands to clear out the current images and remove the local HowsMySalute folder:

+    REPOID=YOUR-FDO-SERVER-IP-ADDR-OR-NAME:5000/howsmysalute
+    sudo podman rmi -f $REPOID:usmc
+    sudo podman rmi -f $REPOID:army
+    sudo podman rmi -f $REPOID:prod
+    sudo rm -fr HowsMySalute
+    sudo ./05-build-containers.sh

+where YOUR-FDO-SERVER-IP-ADDR-OR-NAME matches the DNS name or IP address of your FDO server.

 The sixth and final script installs and configures the FDO all-in-one service.
 To configure the edge device, the script relies on the